unitaryfund/mitiq/docs/source/guide/_guide_06-zne-lindblad.rst

 Zero-Noise Extrapolation: Lindblad dynamics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In an ideal device, the time evolution is unitary, and as such it is modeled in the intermediate representation of a quantum circuit,
+In an ideal device, the time evolution is unitary, and as is modeled in the intermediate representation of a quantum circuit,

 .. math::